Kadle11/Battleship/README.md

 ![Image 1](https://github.com/Kadle11/Battleship/blob/master/Images/BattleShip.gif)

-The Hunt and Target With Parity is sligtly better than the one Without Parity and hence we can see that the Bot using that algorithm wins.
+The Hunt and Target With Parity is slightly better than the one Without Parity and hence we can see that the Bot using that algorithm wins.